 Twenty- four hours prior to cover/back filling a septic system the owner/contractor must contact the local sanitarian to complete a final inspection.
 If the sanitarian can not make it to the site within 24 hours then the sanitarian may give the owner/contractor permission to complete a “Contractor Affidavit” and then cover the system.

 DHD #10 recommends to pump your septic tank every 3 to 4 years.
+Learn more about your septic system by watching this brief video:

 All complaints concerning alleged public health nuisances shall be submitted to the local sanitarian in writing.
 Such complaints shall include specific details regarding the situation, including the nature and location of the alleged nuisance condition, the date and time of the occurrence, the person responsible, the names of the witnesses, and the name and address of the complainant.